 This is a privately owned UK based website called Prestatyn-Scala.info.
 The owner of this website is Mr Graham Smith.
-Please note that this website is not affiliated, connected with or owned by any other third party and is not connected with the actual Scala Cinema (Prestatyn), the building, business or their respective operators/owners in any way.
+Please note that this website (we) is not affiliated, connected with or owned by any other third party unless stated and is not connected or associated with the actual Scala Cinema (Prestatyn), the building, business or their respective operators/owners in any way.

 Our website address is: https://prestatyn-scala.info

 For any enquiries relating to privacy or GDPR, please contact us via our contact form or via:

 privacy @ prestatyn-scala.info

-The Data Controller and Data Processor for the purposes of the General Data Protection Regulation (GDPR), other data protection laws applicable in Member states of the European Union and other provisions related to data protection is:
+The Data Controller and Data Processor for the purposes of the UK General Data Protection Regulation (GDPR), other data protection laws applicable in the UK and other provisions related to data protection is:

 What personal data we collect and why we collect it